Organised Labour Demands Overhauling of Katsina LG Pension Board

 Francis Sardauna in Katsina

-The state Chairman of the Trade Union Congress (TUC), Muntari Abdul, who spoke on behalf of the organised labour during Workers’ Day celebration Monday, said the board needed to be overhauled urgently.
+The State Chairman of the Trade Union Congress (TUC), Muntari Abdul, who spoke on behalf of the organised labour during Workers’ day celebration yesterday, said the board needed to be overhauled urgently.

 He said the overhauling of the board would pave the way for full participation of the composition of the board to ensure adherence to the laws that established it.